cogent-computing/DOMUS-Data-Aquisition/README.md

 # Progress
 At this point everything works except the temperature sensors.
 Chaning these for the MAX31855 5v compatible SPi ones might fix the problem.

+# Connections and Schematics
+An initial version of the connections and schematics can be found in the file *Board Connections.fzz*.